bebound/bebound.github.io/content/posts/kindle-paperwhite-5-review.md

 1. [Kindle FileBrowser](https://github.com/guo-yong-zhi/kindle-filebrowser): You can transfer books through wifi without using USB cable.
 2. [KOL](https://github.com/yparitcher/KUAL_Booklet/): Open KOReader from main UI.
 3. [Cover Setter](https://www.mobileread.com/forums//showpost.php?p=4539994&postcount=33): Set a better cover for KUAL/KOL/HOTFIX

+## Kindle software {#kindle-software}

+Besides the must have Calibre, there are two tools I recommend for Kindle users:

+1.  [kaf-cli](https://github.com/ystyle/kaf-cli): A CLI tool to convert txt to epub, with a orly style cover.
+2. [Kindle Comic Converter](https://github.com/ciromattia/kcc): A tool to convert manga to mobi, which can be read on Kindle with full screen.

 ## Ref: {#ref}